kitnil/awesome/README.md

 - [tinygrad](https://github.com/geohot/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️
 - [pifuhd](https://github.com/facebookresearch/pifuhd) - High-Resolution 3D Human Digitization from A Single Image.
 - [homebox](https://github.com/progmaticltd/homebox) - A set of ansible scripts to build a personal mail server / private cloud / etc.
+- [nix.dev](https://github.com/nix-dot-dev/nix.dev) - An opinionated guide for developers wanting to get things done with the Nix ecosystem.
 - [yt-dlc](https://github.com/blackjack4494/yt-dlc) - media downloader and library for various sites.
 - [autorandr](https://github.com/phillipberndt/autorandr) - Auto-detect the connected display hardware and load the appropriate X11 setup using xrandr
 - [registry-cli](https://github.com/andrey-pohilko/registry-cli) - Scripts for easy manipulation of docker-registry from command line (and from scripts)